 TF-Pro test kit tips

 - The R-0870 powder is very susceptible to moisture and will absorb it, darken and clump.
-We find that it still works.
+However, the powder is still potent and usable regardless of the visual appearance.
 Store in a dry place and put jar lid back on immediately after opening.
-Some people have put a little sealed desiccant pack in the jar insert to prevent powder from absorbing moisture.

 - Use the 7.5 ml and 15 ml mark for the TF-Pro view tube and the 15 ml to 30 ml for the TF-100 test kit.
 The ratio is half pool water to half CYA reagent.

 - As a general precaution, we recommend replacing reagents every year.
 However, we will guarantee reagents for up to 12 months from date of purchase.
-If you have a reagent that you think has expired, send back the unused portion and we will send you out a new reagent.
-Please put date you received test kit here_________to keep up with when to replace chemicals.
+If you have a reagent that you think has expired, contact us at email@example.com and we will address the issue promptly.